codygunton/NBA-Shooter-Profiler/eda-and-cleaning.md

         -   If DRIBBLES < <span class="underline">5?</span>: assume the clock didn't reset, and set SHOT_CLOCK = 24 - TOUCH_TIME.

-    Note: the last part of this is a bad polciy in more recent seasons, when the shot clock would only reset to 14 after an offensive rebound.
+    Note: the last part of this is a bad policy in more recent seasons, when the shot clock would only reset to 14 after an offensive rebound.

 4. Most conservative policy